 The Language Learning Research Center at Stony Brook University invites applications

-for scholarships to fund study abroad during summer 2015 and/or fall 2015.
-These scholarships
+for scholarships to fund study abroad during Spring 2016.
+These scholarships are funded

-are funded through a generous grant from the U.S. Department of Education for Undergraduate
+through a generous grant from the U.S. Department of Education for Undergraduate International

-International Studies and Foreign Languages (UISFL).
-All application materials must
+Studies and Foreign Languages (UISFL).
+All application materials must be submitted

 To download the UISFL Scholarship Announcement and Application Instructions: Click Here

-See attachments for details, all applications for Summer or Fall 2015 must be submitted
+See attachments for details, all applications for Winter or Spring 2016 must be submitted

 For more information about the Diversity Abroad Honors Scholarship Program(DAHSP)